ustasb/ps1_lint/README.md

 ### Things to Avoid

-Only color or movement sequences should be put inside `\[ ... \]`.
+Only color or cursor movement sequences should be put inside `\[ ... \]`.
 Don't do this as PS1Lint will complain:

         \[\n[$PWD]\] \n\[\033[1;34m\]\u  # Causes line wrapping issues.